THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 - Group 2: They only visualized making shots every day

-Group 2, who only visualized making free throws, improved free throw shooting by 10%.
+Group 2, who only used mental imagery of them making free throws, improved free throw shooting by 10%.

-Group 3, who practiced taking free throws and visualized making free throws improved free throw shooting by 32%.
+Group 3, who practiced taking free throws and used mental images of making free throws, improved free throw shooting by 32%.

 Why Visualization Works

-It works because of how our brains are wired.
+It works because of the wiring in our brains.

 The neurons in our brain interpret images as real life.

-For example, when we envision ourselves running up a flight of stairs, the neurons in our brain receive an impulse that tells them to perform the movement.
+For example, when we visualize ourselves running up a flight of stairs, the neurons in our brain receive an impulse that tells them to perform the movement.

-This then creates a new neural pathway that tells our bodies to act as we have just imagined.
+This creates a new neural pathway that tells our bodies to act as we have imagined.

-So when you visualize doing things, your body is creating pathways and memories of how to do that action even though you never actually performed the action.
+So when you visualize doing things, your body creates pathways and memories of how to do that action even though you never actually performed the act.

 Keys For How To Visualize Your Goals

-As great as visualizing your goals sounds, it isn’t something you master the first time you try it.
+As great as this visualization technique sounds, it isn’t something you master the first time you try it.

-There are key aspects you have to be aware of when using goal visualization as a technique to help you achieve your goal.
+You must be aware of vital aspects when using a goal visualization technique to help you achieve your goal.

 Focus On Your Senses

-When I visualize another goal of mine, the goal of my dream house, the picture in my head is this:
+When I use visualizations for another goal of mine, the goal of my dream house, the picture I imagine in my head is this:

 I am standing in my front yard with my dog.
 I can feel the warm sun on my back.
 I can hear my dog panting.
 I can smell the fresh cut grass.